 Enjoy the biggest Halloween from Transylvania!
 A 2 days short break with transfers from Bucharest.

 Win a prize for your disguise at the dinner with traditional meals and costume contests.
-VIP entrance to the castle (skip the 3 hours line) and night visit to the castle decorated for Halloween.
+Skip the 3 hours line service and night visit to the castle decorated for Halloween.

 Participate to the Halloween Party at Transylvania’s iconic image – Bran Castle, also known as Dracula’s Castle. more»